beginning of content

 What are the different types of neuropathies?

 There are many different types of neuropathies.
-Neuropathies are usually named according to the body part affected, the cause of nerve damage or the number of nerves affected.
+Neuropathies are usually named according to:

 Autonomic neuropathy occurs when there is damage to the nerves that control your body's automatic functions, such as digestion, blood pressure and bladder function.

 Diabetic neuropathy is caused by diabetes.
 It most commonly affects the nerves of your hands and feet.
-It can also affect the nerves controlling automatic functions of the body (autonomic neuropathy).
-It sometimes affects the nerves in the hips and thighs.
+It can also affect the nerves controlling the automatic functions of your body (autonomic neuropathy).
+It sometimes affects the nerves in your hips and thighs.

-Peripheral neuropathy affects the nerves in the outer (peripheral) parts of the body such as your feet, legs, hands and arms.
+Peripheral neuropathy affects the nerves in the outer (peripheral) parts of your body such as your feet, legs, hands and arms.

 Focal or mononeuropathy affects only one nerve.
 Examples include carpal tunnel syndrome and Bell's palsy.